kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 ### Summary

 The data upload online form streamlines the process of entering detailed species population data for the users selected property.
-Ensure that mandatory fields are filled in and that the user have provided accurate information before saving the users draft or moving to the next step in the data upload process.
+Ensure that mandatory fields are filled in and that the user has provided accurate information before saving the user's draft or moving to the next step in the data upload process.

 ## Online Form Step 2 (Activity detail)

-The step 2 introduces the `Introduction/Reintroduction` and `Off-take` sections, each with its own table and form.
+The second step introduces the `Introduction/Reintroduction` and `Off-take` sections, each with its own table and form.
 These sections allow the user to record important information related to species introduction or reintroduction and off-take data.

 ### Activity Detail